skienzmatishun/rippreport/content/p/fly-creek-erosion-and-hidden-development-threats/index.md

 date: 2015-03-12
 description: Fly Creek Erosion and Hidden Development Threats
 thumbnail: img/fly-creek-erosion-and-hidden-development-threats.png
-summary: "The creek behind Publix has severe erosion problems, in some areas the banks have collapsed over 20 feet down into the creek, depositing tons of dirt and eroded clay.
+summary: The creek behind Publix has severe erosion problems, in some areas the banks have collapsed over 20 feet down into the creek, depositing tons of dirt and eroded clay.
 These failed banks have caused trees to collapse into the creek resulting in log jams that back up the flow of water.
-Until now no one has documented this; Kant and Arthur Corte are ignoring previous damage to Fly Creek from construction of the shopping center while proposing the addition of a project 5 times larger than the Publix shopping center."
+Until now no one has documented this; Kant and Arthur Corte are ignoring previous damage to Fly Creek from construction of the shopping center while proposing the addition of a project 5 times larger than the Publix shopping center.
 tags:
 - archive
 - historical
 related_articles:
-- slug: fairhope-a-city-owned-by-outside-interests-and-good-ole-boys
+- slug: liar-liar-pants-on-fire-2
-  title: FAIRHOPE A CITY OWNED BY OUTSIDE INTERESTS & GOOD OLE BOYS
+  title: LIAR LIAR PANTS ON FIRE
-  score: 84.31150389365443
+  score: 79.15597968901571
   llm_score: 95
-  recency_score: 29.79114738851293
+  recency_score: 0.14688321184027262
   length_score: 100
   category_score: 0
   rank: 1